mdn/content/files/en-us/web/http/messages/index.md

 > [!NOTE]
 > The start-line is called the "request-line" in requests.

 HTTP requests are messages sent by the client to initiate an action on the server.
-Their _request-line_ contain three elements:
+Their _request-line_ contains three elements:

 1. An _[HTTP method](/en-US/docs/Web/HTTP/Methods)_, a verb (like {{HTTPMethod("GET")}}, {{HTTPMethod("PUT")}} or {{HTTPMethod("POST")}}) or a noun (like {{HTTPMethod("HEAD")}} or {{HTTPMethod("OPTIONS")}}), that describes the action to be performed.
 For example, `GET` indicates that a resource should be fetched or `POST` means that data is pushed to the server (creating or modifying a resource, or generating a temporary document to send back).
 2. The _request target_, usually a {{glossary("URL")}}, or the absolute path of the protocol, port, and domain are usually characterized by the request context.
 The format of this request target varies between different HTTP methods.
-It can be
+It can be:

    - An absolute path, ultimately followed by a `'?'` and query string.
 This is the most common form, known as the _origin form_, and is used with `GET`, `POST`, `HEAD`, and `OPTIONS` methods.
      - `POST / HTTP/1.1`